Dodgers vs. Blue Jays Player Props Betting Odds

 Guerrero Stats

-- Guerrero will look for his fourth straight game with a hit in this contest.
-In his last five games he is hitting .250 with a double, three home runs, three walks and five RBI.
+- Guerrero has picked up at least one hit in four straight games.
+During his last five outings he is hitting .238 with a double, two home runs, three walks and four RBI.

 Guerrero Recent Games